TheLowSpecPC/AntiRecoil_RP2040/README.md

 # AntiRecoil_RP2040
 Uses RP2040 as a mouse to counteract recoil (AntiRecoil).
 It also features an AutoClicker.
+Current recoil patterns consist of guns from the game The Finals.

 # Usage
 * Install Circuitpython to Raspgerry Pi Pico W (Any board that supports Circuitpython will be fine).